 Bioavailable, or BS?

-It all depends on bioavailability, which is the degree to which the nutrients are available for absorption and utilization in the body.
+That’s the degree to which the nutrients are available for absorption and utilization in the body.
 And this is impacted by a variety of factors, only some of which we can control.

 It’s likely that every ingredient is affected in different ways depending on the preservation method.
 So eating a variety is key where possible, rather than just eating frozen berries, for instance.

+It really depends on the food.
 Although cooking can destroy some nutrients (particularly vitamin C), for instance, bioavailability is often enhanced by heat:

-cooking carrots increases the bioavailability of Vitamin A 6-fold over raw ones
+“cooking carrots increases the bioavailability of Vitamin A 6-fold over raw ones”

 Spices are also impacted by cooking – whereas cooked turmeric appears to offer better DNA protection, for instance, raw has greater anti-inflammatory effects .